Healthy Cookies do Exist!

 Healthy and cookies aren’t words that usual go together.
-However, there are some recipes that exists for healthy cookies.
-For toddlers this is music to their ears.
+However, there are some recipes that exist for healthy cookies.
+For toddlers and parents this is music to their ears.
 There is something magical about the word cookie.
-And for parents a toddler the magic is a toddler that will actually eat his breakfast!
+And for parents of toddlers there’s the added magic of a toddler that will actually eat his breakfast!
 Believe you me, we know all about the morning breakfast struggle in our house.

 What qualifies as a healthy toddler friendly cookie